MyGit

 The Test Projects

 Test projects could be organized based on the kind of test (unit, functional, integration, performance, etc.) or by the project they are testing (Core, Infrastructure, Web), or both.
 For this simple starter kit, the test projects are organized based on the kind of test, with unit, functional and integration test projects existing in this solution.
-In terms of dependencies, there are three worth noting:
+Functional tests are a special kind of integration test that perform subcutaneous testing of the APIs of the Web project, without actually hosting a real website or going over the network.
+I've created a bunch of test helpers to make these kinds of tests shorter and easier to maintain.

 Patterns Used